-The ESP32 features a hardware random number generation module (RNG Random Number Generator) that allows for the generation of high-quality random numbers.
+The ESP32 features a hardware Random Number Generator (RNG) module that allows generating high-quality random numbers.

 Generating random numbers is a common task in programming, but it is especially important in applications related to security and cryptography.

-The ESP32’s RNG module uses noise from the RF subsystem of WiFi and Bluetooth to generate true random numbers, which are suitable for use in cryptographic applications.
+The ESP32’s RNG module uses noise from the WiFi and Bluetooth RF subsystems to generate true random numbers, which are suitable for use in cryptographic applications.

 If both subsystems are disabled, the ESP32’s RNG module simply generates pseudo-random numbers.
-These should not be used for functions that rely on security.
+These should not be used for security-dependent functions.

 void setup()